- Home -

 Tradition combines the present and the past

 Innovation is regularly combined with tradition in the most positive sense in Bavaria.
 It can be seen on the basis of the dirndl and lederhose how a strong reference to one’s own past can lead to creative new products that have a worldwide influence.
-It's not without reason that all the FC Bayern Munich players still wear traditional Bavarian dress at official occasions to this day. also shows how fit for the future traditions can be, if you tackle them correctly.
+It's not without reason that all the FC Bayern Munich players still wear traditional Bavarian dress at official occasions to this day.
+The Oktoberfest also shows how fit for the future traditions can be, if you tackle them correctly.
 Just like the largest folk festival in the world, different traditional dress from Bavaria are not a short-lived trend, but timeless classics.